-Delivered as a fully managed, highly available service, the ChaosSearch Data Lake Platform promised not to go down, and could take advantage of all the durability, scalability, cost-effectiveness, and governance controls that inherently come with running directly on S3.
+Delivered as a fully managed, highly available service, the ChaosSearch Cloud Data Platform promised not to go down, and could take advantage of all the durability, scalability, cost-effectiveness, and governance controls that inherently come with running directly on S3.

 The transition to ChaosSearch was quick and easy.
 The platform acts as a drop-in replacement for ELK, utilizing the same Elastic API and familiar Kibana interface for visualization and dashboarding.
 In just a short time, Blackboard was able to deploy ChaosSearch on top of its global Amazon S3 data lake and start using the platform for log analytics at unlimited scale.
 And the platform is GDPR compliant, which is critically important in the data-sensitive education industry.

 Blackboard is now using ChaosSearch to support use cases like:

 Adopting ChaosSearch helped the Blackboard Learn team replace their ELK stack with a more cost-efficient log analytics solution that performs at scale.
 Blackboard successfully reduced the total cost of ownership (TCO) of its log analytics environment, eliminated management complexity associated with maintaining Elasticsearch clusters, and overcame data retention limits that previously restricted the volume of logs available for analysis in the legacy ELK stack.